What should I pack? How is the weather and climate in Ecuador?

 The Best Time to Travel to Ecuador and the Galapagos Islands

 The Galapagos Islands and Ecuador are year-round destinations.
 Any time is the best time to travel to Ecuador and the Galapagos Islands.
-In the tropical region, temperatures seldom drop below 15°C during the night.
+In the tropical region, temperatures rarely drop below 15°C during the night.
 Even in the highlands, it is rarely colder than 10°C. This is why Ecuadorians do not have central heating in their homes.

 At the coasts and beaches in the Amazon lowlands and the Galapagos Islands, a windbreaker will come in handy as it gets rather windy at times.
-On the other hand, be prepared for a year-long warm tropical climate in the rainforest and mountains.
+On the other hand, be prepared for a year-round warm tropical climate in the rainforest and mountains.

 However, in the Galapagos Islands, there is a difference between the warmer and the cooler seasons.
 The lower temperatures are due to the cool Humboldt current and the southern trade winds.
 Nevertheless, temperatures do not fluctuate too much between the different seasons.